 3. Unit is Uninhabitable

-According to New Mexico state law, landlord duties to provide habitable premises include the following (§ 47-8-20):
+According to New Mexico state law, landlord duties to provide habitable premises include the following (NM Stat. § 47-8-20):

 - Compliance.
 Comply with the requirements of applicable minimum housing codes affecting health and safety.